SpurwingIO/Chat-Bots/Slack/NodeJS/README.md

 2. Go to [the slack api site](https://api.slack.com/apps/)

-3. Create new app (make sure it is a classic bot, or else the bot will fail to start!!).
+3. Create new app (Make sure it is a classic bot, or else the bot will fail to start!).

 4. Go to the NodeJS folder and run `npm i`.
 This will install all dependencies.